gsiekaniec/LOTUS/inputs_outputs_description/README.md

 ### Outputs

-- **union.MutatedGenes.tsv|.xlsx file**
+- **Mutated genes file**

+The default value of this file is ```union.MutatedGenes.tsv|.xlsx```.
-This file contains the list of common impacted genes for all samples given in the configuration file.
+It contains the list of common impacted genes for all samples given in the configuration file.
 For each impacted gene a large amount of information can be found such as :

 XXX